Consistent and productive

 daily exercises and

-executing all of it and finally coming to grips with the fact that changes to
+executing all of it and finally coming to grip with the fact that changes to

 your body are normally slow and subtle.
 Sweating it out on the